Posted on December 30, 2016 by Emilie Kefalas

 One of the hot buzzwords in the hospitality industry, “personalization,” shows the increase in tourists who don’t just seek out a place to shower, sleep and eat.
 The experience offered at an inn or hotel is composed of customer-service intimacy, with more personal preferences applied to typical visitation itineraries.

-Perhaps few understand this business in Savannah better than Jennifer Salandi, owner of Savannah’s Ballastone Inn for the last 14 years.
+Perhaps few understand this business in Savannah better than Jennifer Salandi, owner of Savannah’s Ballastone Inn.
 The Ballastone, the Juliette Gordon Low Birthplace’s next-door neighbor, is one of over a dozen bed and breakfasts in the Historic District, and Salandi knows firsthand the “inn’s” and out’s of operating quality hospitality in an antique setting.
 Under Salandi’s management, the Ballastone Inn boasts an AAA Four Diamond Award, two commemorative plaques (from the Historic Savannah Foundation and the National Trust) and consistently positive reviews from guests, many of whom are now regulars when visiting town.

 “We only stayed at bed and breakfasts if we had the choice,” Salandi said.
 “So finally, it was 2001, he just got tired of doing what he was doing at the time…We came down to Savannah, and just started looking at all the B&B’s down here, but it was really a dream of mine.
 I like silk.
 I like beautiful linens, so it was really just a dream for me personally.”